Trauma Treatment

 Healing isn't about erasing the past; it’s about reclaiming your ability to live fully in the present.

-- Develop a positive relationship with and be a compassionate ally to the part of yourself that experienced the trauma
+• Develop a compassionate relationship with the part of you that experienced trauma

-- Learn how childhood experiences may have led to limiting beliefs
+• Learn how childhood experiences may have shaped limiting beliefs

-- Let go of feelings of being responsible for what happened to you
+• Let go of feeling responsible for what happened to you

-- Make meaning of your experiences and embrace the strategies that helped you cope
+• Make meaning of your experiences and honor the ways you coped

-- Release tension where trauma may be held in your body
+• Release tension that may be stored in the body

-- Understand, express, and release difficult emotions such as shame guilt and anger
+• Understand, express, and release emotions such as shame, guilt, and anger

 Trauma Treatment Modalities